The following guest editorial appeared in the Utica Observer-Dispatch on Sunday, June 17, 2018:

 One of the Oneida Indian Nation’s core principles is that everything we do today should be focused on supporting not only our community, but our descendants seven generations into the future.
 If we keep the lessons of the last 25 years in mind, there is no limit to what Central New York can accomplish in the next quarter century – and there is no doubt that we will be fulfilling our responsibility to the seventh generation.

-Ray Halbritter is Oneida Nation Representative and Nation Enterprises CEO.
+Ray Halbritter is Oneida Indian Nation Representative and Turning Stone Enterprises CEO.